-This means that an regular order in a leg can be matched with other regular orders for this specific leg OR with a combination of orders from any spread/strategy composed of this leg and orders of the other corresponding leg of the spread.
+This means that a regular order in a leg can be matched with other regular orders for this specific leg OR with a combination of orders from any spread/strategy composed of this leg and orders of the other corresponding leg of the spread.
+This feature is not yet available and the availability will be announced through appropriate channels in time.